Trump bid to overturn election stumbles as judge tosses Pennsylvania lawsuit

-WASHINGTON (Reuters) - President Donald Trump was dealt a new setback on Saturday in his desperate bid to overturn the U.S. election as a federal judge dismissed a lawsuit filed by his campaign that sought to throw out millions of mail-in votes in Pennsylvania.
+WASHINGTON (Reuters) - President Donald Trump’s desperate bid to overturn the U.S. election was dealt a new setback on Saturday when a federal judge threw out his campaign’s attempt to invalidate millions of votes in Pennsylvania.

-U.S. District Court Judge Matthew Brann ruled that Trump’s campaign had failed to demonstrate there had been widespread voting fraud in the Nov.
-3 election, which Trump lost to Democrat Joe Biden.
+U.S. District Court Judge Matthew Brann ruled that the Trump campaign’s efforts to stop Pennsylvania officials from certifying Democrat Joe Biden as the winner in the state was “unsupported by evidence.”

 “This Court has been presented with strained legal arguments without merit and speculative accusations,” Brann wrote.

-Brann added that he “has no authority to take away the right to vote of even a single person, let alone millions of citizens.”
+“In the United States of America, this cannot justify the disenfranchisement of a single voter, let alone all the voters of its sixth most populated state,” he wrote.

-The lawsuit, spearheaded by Trump’s personal lawyer Rudy Giuliani, sought to stop officials from certifying Biden’s victory in the state, arguing that some counties wrongly allowed voters to fix errors on their mail ballots.
+The lawsuit sought to stop officials from certifying Biden’s victory in the state, arguing that some counties wrongly allowed voters to fix errors on their mail ballots.

+Republican Senator Pat Toomey of Pennsylvania said Trump had “exhausted all plausible legal options” to challenge the result in Pennsylvania.
+He called on Trump to concede the election and congratulated Biden on his victory.

+“We are disappointed we did not at least get the opportunity to present our evidence at a hearing.
+Unfortunately the censorship continues,” Rudy Giuliani and Jenna Ellis said in a statement.

+For Trump to have any hope of overturning the election, he needs to reverse the outcome in Pennsylvania, which is scheduled to be certified by state officials on Monday.

+Democrats said Saturday’s scathing verdict was further proof that Trump’s accusations of fraud are baseless.

+“Our country will not tolerate Trump’s attempt to reverse the results of an election that he decisively lost,” Biden spokesman Michael Gwin said in a statement.
-Giuliani, who made his first courtroom appearance in 30 years for a hearing in the case on Tuesday, did not immediately respond to a request for comment.
-The Biden and Trump campaigns also did not immediately respond to queries.

-Giuliani and other Trump lawyers floated a variety of conspiracy theories at a news conference on Thursday as they alleged that the election was marred by widespread voter fraud.
+Giuliani, who made his first courtroom appearance in 30 years for a hearing in the case on Tuesday, has floated a variety of conspiracy theories as the Trump team alleged that the election was marred by widespread voter fraud.

-Trump and his allies have now won two election-related cases and lost 34, according to Democratic election lawyer Marc Elias.

-Democrats said Saturday’s scathing verdict was further proof that those charges are false.

-“This is what a complete ass-kicking of the president’s legal effort looks like,” Elias, who was involved in the Pennsylvania case, wrote on Twitter.

-Giuliani has signaled in legal filings that he will pursue an appeal, but he has little time to do so before the state formalizes Biden’s victory on Monday.
+They have had little success so far, and time is running out to build a case as some states have started formalizing results.
+In Pennsylvania, counties are due to file official results on Monday to the secretary of state, who will then certify the tallies.
+Biden leads Trump by more than 81,000 votes in the state.

+Benjamin Geffen of the Public Interest Law Center, who was involved in the case, said Saturday’s ruling showed Trump will not be able to overturn Biden’s Pennsylvania victory in court.

-“As far as litigation goes I believe this is the end of the line for them,” said Benjamin Geffen of the Public interest Law Center, who was also involved in the case.
+“As far as litigation goes I believe this is the end of the line for them,” he said.

 Trump is seeking to invalidate or change the election results through recounts and direct pressure on lawmakers in several states.
 He would need to prevail in at least three states to prevent Biden from being sworn in as president on Jan.
 20 -- an unprecedented action.